jimmityglick/input-projections/docs/full_specification.md

 ---

+## Projection Bundling (Preprocessing)

+An Input Projection is a **single closed specification**.
+In practice, however, authors often want reuse and modularity (shared “sections” used in multiple places).

+This standard treats reuse as an **authoring-time preprocessing step**, not as an additional runtime primitive:

+- A projection may be written as a set of source files using include directives (for example, `$ref`).
+- A bundler resolves those includes into one **canonical** projection tree.
+- The Engine and Abstract Machine operate only on the canonical tree.

+Bundling preserves finiteness and declarativity because it is a deterministic transformation that must terminate (cycles are invalid).

+See `docs/PREPROCESSING.md` for the reference bundling semantics used by this repository.

+---

 ## Final Restatement

 **An Input Projection is a finite, declarative specification that defines how an agent may construct a locally valid data value.**